-Madden Ultimate Team has grown into a behemoth over the last ten years.
+Madden Ultimate Team has grown into an all-conquering beast over the last ten years.
 It is not only the biggest mode on the game, but one of the best game modes on any sports title.

 That’s where we come in.
 Here are some key tips and tricks to get off to a good start and have success on Madden Ultimate Team.